 We have seen the common causes of bad axle seal leaks.
 Aside from improper axle or seal installation, your axle seal has likely achieved its sealing function for a long time.
 To fix axle seal leaks, you have to track the root cause and proffer a solution.

-For instance, if the actual cause is loose bolts or fitting, you have to lose the fitting, apply a recommended gum and reinstall it.
+For instance, if the actual cause is loose bolts or a fitting, you have to remove the fitting, apply the recommended gum, and reinstall it.
 This time, ensure you tighten the fittings properly.

-If the leak happens due to a wrong axle, remove the axle and get a sizeable one.
-And if it happens due to cracks or the seal is bristled, the only option is to replace it.
-You can do this on your own or have an experienced mechanic do the job.
-But, please, have an experience auto mechanic do the job if you have a newer model car.
+If the leak is caused by the wrong axle, remove the axle and get a larger one.
+And if it happens due to cracks or a broken seal, the only option is to replace it.
+You can do this yourself or have an experienced mechanic handle it.
+But, please, have an experienced auto mechanic do the job if you have a newer model car.

 FAQs